-To start, how about homemade ricotta?
-JeffreyW has done it and you can click here and he’ll take you step by step through the process.
+To start tonight, how about homemade ricotta?
+JeffreyW has made it and if you click here and he’ll take you step by step through the process.

-He then puts his homemade ricotta to good use with Stuffed Shells, as pretty to look at as they are delicious. (recipe here)
+He then puts his homemade ricotta to good use with Stuffed Shells, as pretty to look at as they are delicious. (recipe and photos here)

-And finally from JeffreyW, a beautiful Cannoli recipe, pictured above that can be found here.
+And a yummy dessert from JeffreyW, a beautiful Cannoli recipe, pictured above and found here.

 Now on to the featured recipe.
-These a so simple to make and taste so good, it’s a great vegetarian alternative for your pasta dishes.
-They’re very light and once you get the technique down, you can play with the flavors and customize them to your palate.
+These are very simple to make and are delicious.
+It’s a great vegetarian alternative for your pasta dishes.
+They’re light and once you get the technique down, you can play with the flavors and customize them to your palate.

 Most of the recipes I looked at used Italian Breadcrumbs.
 But I really feel these need fresh breadcrumbs, so I’ve included instructions for making your own.
 I didn’t season mine because I didn’t want them to overpower the delicate flavors of the cheeses.
 Fresh breadcrumbs absorb flavors and moisture more than packaged ones, so I thought it gave the whole meatball a better, lighter texture.
 I added a bit of garlic powder (fresh garlic did not work with this, it was overpowering and a touch bitter), basil, oregano and fennel.
 The fennel really took it up a notch.
-I think next time I might add a bit of red pepper flake.
+My second round of these, I added a bit of red pepper flake.

 Spinach and Ricotta Vegetarian Meatballs